 Language of instruction: English

 Duration: 4 semesters (2 years)

-- Study locations: Montanuniversität Leoben (Austria), TU Bergakademie Freiberg (Germany), National Mining University (Ukraine), University of Mining and Technology Beijing (China), Amirkabir University of Technology Tehran (Iran)
+- Study locations: Montanuniversität Leoben (Austria), TU Bergakademie Freiberg (Germany), Amirkabir University of Technology Tehran (Iran), China University of Mining and Technology Beijing (China), St. Petersburg Mining University (Russia), The Instituto Superior Técnico of the Universidade de Lisboa (Portugal), Universidad Politécnica de Madrid (Spain)

 Degree: International Master of Science, Joint Master Degree

 The AMRD programme imparts to the students knowledge and skills for independent scientific work in the field of environmentally friendly mining, as well as mine remediation, with economic aspects.